Miamiohlibs/SoftwareCheckout/README.md

 ## Run the app

 * `node app` - run once
-* `node app --express` - run once, then listen on port 9000 for subsequent updates
+* `node app --listen` - run once, then listen on port 9000 (or port specified in campusIT.nodePort) for subsequent updates

 ## Helper files (not part of the app):